-NOTE Any student unable to pay the activity fee due to financial constraints is encouraged to contact the activities director or building principal to make arrangements for an alternative method of payment of fees (ex. installment payments, work/participation).
+Any student unable to pay the activity fee due to financial constraints is encouraged to contact the activities director or building principal to make arrangements for an alternative method of payment of fees (ex. installment payments, work/participation).
 It is important to understand that Cascade Public Schools will make every effort to see that no student is eliminated from participation in activities due to financial constraints.

-Students wishing to participate in any athletic, pep/cheer, band, chorus, FFA, BPA, JMG or FCS activity MUST purchase an activity pass.
+Students wishing to participate in any athletic, cheer, or band activity MUST purchase an activity pass.
 The money raised from this fee helps with the financial support of the activity that the student benefits from, though it pays for only a small portion of the actual expense of the activity.